KevinNThomas/kevinthomas.dev/README.md

 # kevinthomas.dev

-Personal website made using Jekyll and the Hyde theme.
+Personal website made using Jekyll and the Hydeout theme.